-- i) Contributed to the development of knowledge management in an office environment. - ii) Work experience in more than one organisation. - iii) Proficiency in Irish or other languages.
+i) Contributed to the development of knowledge management in an office environment.

+- ii) Work experience in more than one organisation. - iii) Proficiency in Irish or other languages.

-Prosecutor in the Office of the DPP Candidates should note that admission to the competition does not imply that they meet the eligibility criteria.
+Candidates should note that admission to the competition does not imply that they meet the eligibility criteria.
 Therefore, candidates should satisfy themselves that they meet the eligibility criteria for this competition.